I bought my first dehydrator about 7 years ago from a thrift store. It turned out to be one of the best things that I’ve ever bought.

 If you only plan to do occasional dehydrating (such as for making camping meals), then a smaller model dehydrator will be fine.

-If you will have a lot of food at once to dehydrate (such as from your garden), then go for a larger model.
+If you have a lot of food at once to dehydrate (such as from your garden), then go for a larger model.

 Temperature